-Another approach is suggested in [7].
+Another approach is suggested by Bandler et al. (1997a).
 Here, the point $\mathbf{x}{c}^{(j+1)}$ is obtained by solving the penalized SPE process where w is a weighting factor.
 If the parameter extraction problem is not unique (39) is favored over (18).
 The solution of the extraction problem is biased towards the point \mathbf{x}c^ and thus drives the error vector \mathbf{f} to zero as the algorithm proceeds.
 If w is too large the matching between the responses is poor.
 On the other hand, too small a value of w makes the penalty term ineffective.
-In this case, the uniqueness of the extraction step may not be enhanced.
+In which case, the uniqueness of the extraction step may not be enhanced.

-A statistical approach to parameter extraction is suggested in [8].
+A statistical approach to parameter extraction is suggested in (Bandler et al., 1997b).
 Here, the SPE process (18) is initiated from different starting points.
 The extraction process is unique if the same values of the extracted parameters are obtained for each starting point.
 Otherwise, the solution is nonunique.
 In this case, the solution that results in the best match in terms of some norm is selected.

-In [8] it is suggested that a set of N_s starting points be randomly selected in a region $D \subset \mathfrak{R}^n$ where the solution $\mathbf{x}c^{(j+1)}$ is expected.
+Bandler et al. (1997b) suggested that a set of N_s starting points be randomly selected in a region $D \subset \Re^n$ where the solution $\mathbf{x}c^{(j+1)}$ is expected.
 For the jth iteration, D is defined by for i=1, 2, ..., n.
 Fig. 10 illustrates the selection of the interval D for the two-dimensional case.

-The Aggressive Parameter Extraction (APE) algorithm [40] addresses the selection of the perturbations utilized in the MPE process.
+The Aggressive Parameter Extraction (APE) algorithm (Bakr et al., 1999b) addresses the selection of the perturbations utilized in the MPE process.
 It suggests perturbations that are likely to impact the uniqueness of the parameter extraction step.